 7 steps to avoiding a human data breach

-Dramatic cyberattacks may make the headlines, however according to the most recent Notifiable Data Breaches Report1, human error makes up 25% of all notifiable data breaches (second to malicious or criminal attack at 70%).
+Dramatic cyberattacks may make the headlines, however according to the most recent Notifiable Data Breaches Report, human error makes up 30% of all notifiable data breaches (second to malicious or criminal attack at 67%).

-The July to December 2022 report released by the Office of the Australian Information Commissioner (OAIC) also found that health service providers reported 71 data breaches (14% of all notifications) and was the largest source of notifications.
+The July to December 2023 report released by the Office of the Australian Information Commissioner (OAIC) also found that health service providers reported 104 data breaches which was the largest source of notifications.

-Of the breaches involving human error from all sectors, 42% were the result of personal information being sent to the wrong email address.
+Of the breaches involving human error in all sectors, 33% were the result of personal information being sent to the incorrect email address.

 We’ve reviewed the OAIC report and calls to Avant involving data breaches, and have identified the following key learnings.